Health First Memory Disorder Clinic

 - To support, educate and train both family and professional caregivers in best practices related to memory disorders.

-Florida Tech Students And The Health First Memory Disorder Clinic
+Clinical Training at The Health First Memory Disorder Clinic

 - Obtaining normative data for specific cognitive tests among elderly and the “oldest old”